Strategy and Performance Management

 Business ethics is about doing the right thing in business.

-Business ethics refers to the principles of right and wrong conduct within organizations that guide decision making and behavior (David and David 2016).
+Business ethics refers to the principles of right and wrong conduct within organizations that guide decision making and behavior (David & David, 2016).

 Understanding the foundations of ethics and values, why do these concepts become strategically relevant for organizations?